Without the best Northern Lights camera lens, it doesn’t really matter how good your camera is.

 Best Nikon lenses for Northern Lights photography

-Speaking specifically about the best Nikon lenses for the Northern Lights, apart from the Nikkor Z 14-24 f/2.8 S you can find:
+Speaking specifically about the best Nikon lenses for the Northern Lights, apart from the Nikkor Z 20 f/1.8 S you can find:

 - Nikkor 14-24 f/2.8G ED: This is the lens I used for years to photograph the Northern Lights.
 It’s versatile, sharp, and fast.
 If you’re shooting with a Nikon DSLR, it’s still a great lens, and you can get it at a lower price.
 However, new lenses offer better functions and results, such as the Sigma 14-24 f/2.8.
 You can see the Aurora images I’ve taken with this lens in my Northern Lights photography guide.

-- Nikkor 24mm f/1.4G ED: The best Nikon prime lens for shooting the Northern Lights.
+- Nikkor 24mm f/1.4G ED: The best Nikon DSLR prime lens for shooting the Northern Lights.
 This lens allows you to use a shorter shutter speed while capturing more light.
-The difference between f/1.4 or f/2.8 in Northern Lights photography is huge.
-A similar version of this lens for Nikon Z mirrorless cameras is the Nikkor Z 24 mm f/1.8 S.
+The difference between f/1.4 and f/2.8 in Northern Lights photography is huge.

 Best Canon lens for the Northern Lights

-Speaking of the top Canon lenses to shoot the Northern Lights, both of these primes for Canon DSLR can be a nice addition to your kit:
+Speaking of the top Canon lenses to shoot the Northern Lights, beyond the Canon RF 15-35 mm f/2.8, both of these primes for Canon DSLR can be a nice addition to your kit: